qbituniverse/plainkube.dev/README.md

 Why `plainkube.dev`?
 Reason is that along this discovery and learning journey I came across several architectural paradigms, methodologies, models, approaches and themes.
 There isn't a prescribed way of delivering software end-to-end that one could simply follow - like an instruction manual.

 Hence, I argued earlier that tech these days is a bit of an art.
-What this document is aiming to deliver is a `plain overview` of an end-to-end `Container & Kubernetes` powered solution that worked out very well in several software product implementations.
+What this document is aiming to deliver is a `plain overview` of an end-to-end `Container & Kubernetes` powered solution which worked out very well in several software product implementations.

 The following 12 chapters are easy to digest instructions to inspire you to start your `Journey to Production with Kubernetes`.